-For more information and any necessary forms please contact your Faculty Advisor or the FMS Advisor, Sydney Stone.
+For more information and any necessary forms please contact Chelsea Lantz-Cashman, Undergraduate Academic Advisor.

 - Application Fee

-- Graduation Record Examination scores of at least 160 verbal, 144 quantitative and 4.5 analytical writing.
+- ****Note: The GRE is not required for Fall 2021 applications.
+Students who wish to submit scores can do so using the following instructions:**** Graduation Record Examination scores of at least 160 verbal, 144 quantitative and 4.5 analytical writing.
 Graduate Record Examination (GRE) scores should be sent directly from the Educational Testing Service.
 For routing, our institutional code is 6871: our departmental code is 4505.
 Check with your GRE Examination Center to be certain your scores will arrive at KU by the application deadline.

 - For the Ph.D.
 Degree, applicants must have a GPA of at least 3.2 for undergraduate and at least 3.5 for graduate work

-The items listed below should be submitted online with the application and/or addressed to:
+The items listed below should be submitted online with the application:

 - An official transcript, sent directly to KU, from every previous college or university attended (copies issued to students not accepted).